-- a.
+- 13.2 The International Board of ELSA shall: - a.
 Improve the transparency towards the International Council by presenting each year a report on the financial state of the competition; - b.
-Capitalise 5 % of the competition income each year to the reserve;
+Capitalise 5 % of the competition income each year to the reserve; - c.

-- c.
 Set clear conditions of use of the reserve; - d.
 Introduce a registration fee in order to raise the quality standards of the competition; - e.
 Cover the allowances of the Vice President in charge of Academic Activities of the International Board of ELSA from the competition budget.